MM4SPA/project/_posts/2021-09-27-taxonomie.md

 Further details on the annoted datasets are available on the respective project website of the paper: [https://github.com/mm4spa/eigd](https://github.com/mm4spa/eigd)

-With the presented taxonomy, datasets, and a baseline, we create a foundation for the design and the benchmarking of upcoming automatic approaches for the spotting of on-ball events.
+With the presented taxonomy, datasets, and a baseline, we crate a foundation for the design and the benchmarking of upcoming automatic approaches for the spotting of on-ball events.
 Also, other domains that work with video, positional, and event data, could benefit from the taxonomy and the datasets introduced.
 In the future, we plan to integrate non-on-ball events into the taxonomy and to exploit hierarchical information and attention to the ball position during training of a deep model.